LoyolaChicagoBooks/introcs-csharp/rst/lab-versioncontrol.rst

 Now do the following steps:

 #.
 Using your text editor, create a file ``.hgignore``.
 You can simply
    copy and paste the above contents into this file.
+Be careful of an editor like notepad, which adds ".txt" to the end of file names by default.

+  **Windows**: To change from the default extension, use Save As, and change the file type from .txt by electing the drop-down menu beside file type, and select "All files".

 #.
 Create or copy your existing ``Hello World`` example, hello.cs to the
    the ``labs`` folder.